By Santi, December 31, 2025

 High-end compact setup

 400 W roof panels, 200 Ah LiFePO4, hybrid inverter/charger, smart battery monitor.
-Great for extended weekend runs, remote camping, and heavier loads, but heavier and pricier.
+Great for long weekend runs, remote camping, and heavier loads, but heavier and pricier.

 Charging on the road — alternator charging best practices